twbs/bootstrap/site/content/docs/5.0/components/accordion.md

 </div>
 {{< /example >}}

-### Panels stay open
+### Always open

-Omit the `data-bs-parent` attribute to make panels stay open when another panel is opened.
+Omit the `data-bs-parent` attribute on each `.accordion-collapse` to make accordion items stay open when another item is opened.

 {{< example >}}
 <div class="accordion" id="accordionPanelsStayOpenExample">